liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 What's more, I received a B.E. degree in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications(BUPT) in 2020.

-I have previously interned at Huawei and Pinduoduo, and I have also worked at TEMU.
+I have previously interned at Pinduoduo, and I have also worked at TEMU.
 {style="text-align: justify;"}